-Today, implementation of the first phase of work is well underway.
-The planned scope of work will improve an existing single-story building and create a new addition for co-located administrative, operations and customer service functions that includes a meeting space available to the public.
-A contemporary building in its day, the existing structure will be visually tied to the new through a materials palette of metal roofing, fiber cement siding and clear sealed cedar to introduce a dynamic entrance element.
-Inside, staff and guests will enjoy a more upbeat, collaborative and efficient professional environment.
+Today, implementation of the first phase of work is complete.
+The scope of work improves an existing single-story building and creates a new addition for co-located administrative, operations and customer service functions that includes a meeting space available to the public.
+A contemporary building in its day, the existing structure is visually tied to the new through a materials palette of metal roofing, fiber cement siding and clear sealed cedar to introduce a dynamic entrance element.
+Inside, staff and guests can enjoy a more upbeat, collaborative and efficient professional environment.

 /* END TEMPLATE AREA */?>